Where's Wally? (TV series)

-Where's Wally? (called Where's Waldo? in North America) is an animated television series production based on the Where's Wally? books by Martin Handford, animated by DIC Enterprises and The Waldo Film Company.
-The television series aired on CBS for one season.
-The program's opening song "Where's Wally?" was composed by Michael Tavera.
-The distribution rights to the show are currently held by Mattel Television.
+Where's Wally? (called Where's Waldo? in North America) is an animated television series production based on the Where's Wally? books by Martin Handford and aired on CBS in the United States and ITV in the United Kingdom for one season with a series of four episodes being released straight-to-video following afterwards.
+The series was produced by The Waldo Film Company, Handford's vanity label for the Where's Wally? property, with DIC Enterprises handling animation production and HIT Communications PLC handling worldwide distribution, although both companies were not involved with the later direct-to-video specials.

 Plot

 The show follows the adventures of Wally/Waldo and his dog Woof, who were already established stars of the Where's Wally? picture book series.
 The cartoon Where's Waldo? went beyond the books' original concept, giving the characters depth and giving reasons for their adventures.

 Wally/Waldo and his dog Woof travel to distant lands, solving mysteries and lending a helping hand wherever they could.
 With the help of his magic walking stick, Wally/Waldo could travel through space and time or travel to far off magical lands.
 Often sent by Wizard Whitebeard to help solve a puzzle, or mysteries, Where's Waldo? was a 1/2 hour puzzle of clues and riddles.
 The evil Waldo lookalike Odlaw was the show's villain, constantly plotting to steal Waldo's magic stick.
 In each episode Odlaw would team up with the other villains from the far-off lands to help get the magic stick, while Waldo and Woof teamed up with other land's "good-guys" to help with their problems.
 Waldo stayed true to the books' premise by means of the "Waldo's Minutes", during which the screen froze for a full minute so the viewer at home could try to find Wally.
 This kind of segment aired twice per episode.